dipy/dipy/doc/api_changes.rst

 **Tracking**

 ``probabilistic_direction_getter.ProbabilisticDirectionGetter`` input parameters
 have changed.
 Now the optional parameter ``pmf_threshold=0.1`` (previously fixed to 0.0) removes directions with probability lower than ``pmf_threshold`` from the probability mass function (pmf) when selecting the tracking direction.

+**DKI**

+Default of DKI model fitting was changed from "OLS" to "WLS".

 Dipy 0.10 Changes